Pneumococcal vaccine: Polysaccharide vaccine

 The pneumococcal polysaccharide vaccine most commonly used today consists of purified polysaccharides from 23 serotypes (1, 2, 3, 4, 5, 6b, 7F, 8, 9N, 9V, 10A, 11A, 12F, 14, 15B, 17F, 18C, 19A, 19F, 20, 22F, 23F, and 33F).
 Immunity is induced primarily through stimulation of B-cells which release IgM without the assistance of T cells.

 This immune response is less robust than the response provoked by conjugated vaccines, which has several consequences.
 The vaccine is ineffective in children less than 2 years old, presumably due to their less mature immune systems.
 Non-response is also common amongst older adults.
 Immunity is not lifelong, so individuals must be re-vaccinated at age 65 if their initial vaccination was given at age 60 or younger.
 Since no mucosal immunity is provoked, the vaccine does not affect carrier rates, promote herd immunity, or protect against upper or lower respiratory tract infections.
 Finally, provoking immune responses using unconjugated polysaccharides from the capsules of other bacteria, such as H. influenzae, has proven significantly more difficult.

 Conjugated vaccine

 The pneumococcal conjugate vaccine (PCV) consists of capsular polysaccharides covalently bound to the diphtheria toxoid CRM197, which is highly immunogenic but non-toxic.
 This combination provokes a significantly more robust immune response by recruiting CRM197-specific type 2 helper T cells, which allow for immunoglobulin type switching (to produce non-IgM immunoglobulin) and production of memory B cells.
 Among other things, this results in mucosal immunity and the eventual establishment of lifelong immunity after several exposures.

 For targeted serotypes, the PCV reduces colonization rates and provides herd immunity.
-It appears to also reduce the development of antimicrobial resistance among targeted serotypes.
+It also appears to reduce the development of antimicrobial resistance among targeted serotypes.

-The main drawbacks to conjugated vaccines are that they only protect against a subset of the serotypes covered by the polysaccharide vaccines.
+The main drawbacks of conjugated vaccines are that they only protect against a subset of the serotypes covered by the polysaccharide vaccines.